hwhamad/h/README.md

-# This repository holds my solution to multiple coding challenges
+# This repository holds my solution to multiple coding challenges.